babaktaremi/Interview-Questions-Sample/README.md

 what is the purpose of ```ConfigureAwait(false)``` method in ```Task``` class?

 what is the difference between ```Task.WaitAll()``` and ```Task.WhenAll()``` ?

+##CLR

+what is CLR? what benefits does it have?

+Do you need NET for compiling C# code?

+how can you load a DLL written in C++ and use its methods in C# ?
 ##
 # ASP NET Core